FilipChalupa/pwa-install-handler/README.md

 ## Notes

 You PWA must meet some requirements to be installable.
 Without that the `canInstall` will always be `false`.
 The requirements are browser specific.
-You can read more about it [here](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Installable_PWAs#Requirements).
+You can read more about it [here (MDN)](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Installable_PWAs#Requirements) and [here (web.dev)](https://web.dev/install-criteria/).

 Some browsers don't support custom install button.
 These will have `canInstall` always set to `false` too.
 For more information check [BeforeInstallPromptEvent support](https://caniuse.com/#feat=mdn-api_beforeinstallpromptevent).